lkmcl37/Chinese-Word-Segmenter/README.md

 standard-text.txt: People's Daily of the year 1998, which contains roughly 15,000,000 words that have been manually segmented.

-Serialized files (containing data trained from the corpus and ready to be used):
+Serialized files (include data trained from the corpus and ready to be used):

 1. wordFreq.temp: word frequency statistics (containing HashMap \<word, frequency>)
 2. markovChain.temp: occurrence frequency statistics, (containing HashMap \<word, HashMap \<successor, occurrence frequency>>)